SolidWallOfCode/libswoc/doc/code/ip_networking.en.rst

 IPSrv
 =====

-A container for an address and a port.
+Storage for an address and a port.
 There is no really good name for this therefore I used the DNS term for such an object.
 This consists of the usual triplet of classes, :swoc:`IP4Srv`, :swoc:`IP6Srv`, and :swoc:`IPSrv`.
 The first two are protocol family specific and the third holds an instance of either an :code:`IP4Srv` or an `IP6Srv`.
 The address and port can be manipulated separately.